LdB-ECM/Raspberry-Pi-Multicore/xRTOS_MMU/README.md

 >
 The reason for not including the MMU in the first start point is as we setup complex schedulers the MMU creates an additional complexity.
 So on the initial setup of those examples we will run first without MMU and then discuss the changes needed to turn the MMU back on.
 >
-As the cores are running independantly we don't have issues in thsi code with cache coherency but as the cores start communicating and sharing data that situation changes.
+As the cores are running independently we don't have issues in this code with cache coherency.
+However as the cores start communicating and sharing data that situation changes dramatically.